sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 * Prometheus - Port 31090 `http://master-node.yourcluster.example.com:31090`
 * AlertManager - Port 31091 `http://master-node.yourcluster.example.com:31091`

 The default Grafana admin user is `admin`.
+Unless you specified a default password during deployment, the default password is randomly generated and displayed during deployment.
+If you want to randomly generate a new default password, use the `GRAFANA_ADMIN_PASSWORD` environment variable.

-Unless otherwise specified, the default password is randomly generated.
-The value is logged only during the initial deployment of the monitoring components and not on an upgrade.
+Teh randomly-generated password is displayed only during the initial deployment of the monitoring components.
+It is not displayed if you redeploy the components.

 ## Update Monitoring Components